 Professional Experience: Chairman and co-founder of Aeolus Re.
 Founding partner of Aeolus Capital Management.
 President, chief underwriting officer and member of founding management of Renaissance Re.

-William & Mary Affiliations: Trustee on the College of William & Mary Foundation and member of the Campaign Steering Committee.
+William & Mary Affiliations: Trustee on the William & Mary Foundation and member of the Campaign Steering Committee.
 Parent of Sara Eklund ’15 and Melissa Eklund ’20.

 About the Campaign: “The vision of the campaign in the Southeast is to maximize the participation of people affiliated with William & Mary who live in this region of the country, both in terms of the percentage of people who contribute as well as the magnitude of money raised.”